Face Tat

 Face Tat (stylized in all caps) is the second full-length studio album by American recording artist Zach Hill.
-It was released on October 19, 2010.
+It was co-produced by Andy Morin and released on October 19, 2010.

+Artwork

+The album cover shows a photograph of an angry woman with short black hair wearing a flannel shirt and overalls.
+She is holding a compressed air can which is spewing flames that she is glaring at.
+She is stood in front of a row of trees in daytime.
+There is a narrow plain white border around the image where the name of the album is handwritten in the top-right corner.

+The cover image originates from a scene in "The Sacto Smile" music video directed by Zach Hill and Sean Stout.
+The cover was designed by Andy Morin and Sonny Kay.

+The woman appearing in the music video and on the album cover is Liz Liles.

 Reception

 Face Tat received positive reviews from critics upon release.
 On Metacritic, the album holds a score of 74/100 based on 13 reviews, indicating "generally favorable reviews".